caramoussin/flux-rss-fabric-ai/specifications.md

-# Smart RSS Aggregator App Specification
+# Smart RSS and Web Content Aggregator

 ## Overview

-This specification outlines the development of a local-first application built with Bun and SvelteKit, served through a unified local server.
-The app is a powerful RSS feed aggregator that enhances content consumption through AI-powered analysis provided by Fabric AI, prioritizing user privacy, data ownership, and offline-first functionality.
+This specification outlines the development of an agentic, local-first application built with Bun and SvelteKit.
+The app is an intelligent content aggregator that proactively fetches, analyzes, and organizes web content through RSS feeds and smart web scraping.
+It leverages Fabric AI for autonomous content processing, prioritizing user privacy, data ownership, and offline-first functionality.

 ## Core Principles

+### Agentic Architecture

+- Autonomous content discovery and categorization
+- Proactive content suggestions based on user interests
+- Self-learning content organization system
+- Intelligent feed health monitoring and maintenance
+- Automated content quality assessment

 ### Local-First Approach